Angel season 1: Reception

-The first season has an 88% on Rotten Tomatoes based on 32 reviews, with an average rating of 7.3 out 10.
+The first season has a 91% approval rating on Rotten Tomatoes based on 46 reviews, with an average rating of 7.4 out of 10.
 The site's critics consensus reads, "Angel builds on the solid sex appeal of its lead, forging an unexpectedly worthy spinoff that draws viewers in with character depth, clever humor, and a suitably dark and brooding backdrop."

 On Metacritic, the season scored 75 out of 100, based on 20 reviews, indicating "generally favorable" reviews.

 David Boreanaz won the Saturn Award for Best Actor on Television, while the show was nominated for Best Network Television Series and Charisma Carpenter was nominated for Best Supporting Actress on Television.
 The show also received its only Emmy Award nomination, for Outstanding Makeup for a Series for the episode "The Ring".

 The Futon Critic named "Five by Five" the 10th best episode of 2000.

 The first season averaged 4.8 million viewers.

 DVD release

 Angel: The Complete First Season was released on DVD in region 1 on February 11, 2003 and in region 2 on December 10, 2001.
 The DVD includes all 22 episodes on 6 discs presented in full frame 1.33:1 aspect ratio.
 Special features on the DVD include two commentary tracks—"City of" by creators Joss Whedon and David Greenwalt and "Rm w/a Vu" by writer Jane Espenson.
 Scripts for "Five by Five" and "Sanctuary" are included.
-Featurettes include, "I'm Cordelia", a showcase of the title character with interview with actress Charisma Carpenter; "Introducing Angel", and overview of the conception of the show; "The Demons", which details the various demons featured in the season; and "Season 1 Overview", where cast and crew members discuss the season.
+Featurettes include, "I'm Cordelia", a showcase of the character with interview with actress Charisma Carpenter; "Introducing Angel", and overview of the conception of the show; "The Demons", which details the various demons featured in the season; and "Season 1 Overview", where cast and crew members discuss the season.
 Also included are cast biographies and photo galleries.